 Location and Tips

-Adam's Peak, the place where Adam first set foot on earth, also known as Sri Pada Mountain.
-It's a holy mountain for Buddhists, Muslims, Hindus, and Christians.
-The Buddhists believe it was left by Buddha, Hindus to Shiva and Muslims to Adam.
-On top of the 2.243 meters high peak, you can find a temple.
-If you want to enter, you have to take off your shoes which is common to sacred places.
+Adam's Peak, the place where Adam first set foot on earth, is also known as Sri Pada Mountain.
+It's a sacred mountain for Buddhists, Muslims, Hindus, and Christians.
+The Buddhists believe it was left by Buddha, Hindus to Shiva and Muslims to Adam, sounds a bit confusing There is a temple on top of the 2.243 meters-high Adams Peak.
+Those who want to access has to take off their shoes which is common for all sacred places.